-The geometrical feature of end mill consists of diameter (D), inscribed circle diameter ( $D_W$ ), number of flute (N), rake angle ( $\gamma$ ), clearance angle ( $\eta$ ) and helix angle ( $\beta$ ) as shown in Fig. 1.
+The geometrical feature of end mill consists of diameter (D), inscribed circle diameter (D_W), number of flute (N), rake angle (γ), clearance angle (η) and helix angle (β) as shown in Fig. 1.
 Each of the geometric features has their own specific function.
 Cutting teeth are located on both the end face of the cutter and the periphery of the cutter body.
 The number of flute can affect the end mill rigidity.
 Rake angle value will affects the stiffness of the cutting edge and rigidity of the tool.
 An end mill with a positive rake angle will improve machinability, thereby producing lower cutting force and cutting temperature.
 Increased helix angle induces increased effective rake angle, thereby improving machinability and accuracy.
-While a large clearance angle improves surface roughness, but it is easy to be chipped.
-On the other side, a small clearance angle is likely to produce noise and higher surface roughness.
+While a large clearance angle is likely to produce noise and higher surface roughness.